mixmastamyk/fr/readme.rst

     over.
     To use with an earlier version of Python, try ``fr`` 1.x,
-    which supports Python 2.7.
+    which supports Python 2.7 and earlier platforms.

-    ``fr`` has been tested on
-    Ubuntu 18.04 Bionic "Tch-tch-tch-tch…",
-    Windows 7,
-    and
-    Mac OS X (10.11)
-    so far.

 .. ~ .. raw:: html